ACE Scholars Services

-ACE Scholars Services is a program for former foster youth.
-The mission of ACE is to transform the lives of foster youth through education.
-Our philosophy is to provide an opportunity for foster youth to obtain a four year college degree through individualized services that move the student from a highly dependent state to a self sustaining confident individual who is integrated into the college community.
+ACE Scholars Services is a support program for former foster youth.
+The mission of ACE is to empower students impacted by foster care to transform their lives through higher education.
+Our philosophy is to provide an opportunity for foster youth to obtain a four-year college degree through individualized services that move the student from a highly dependent state to a self-sustaining, confident individual who is integrated into the college community.

 ACE Scholars Services works to encourage and assist foster youth to prepare for college, facilitate the transition from high school to college, provide support services needed to ensure success in college, and facilitate the transition from college to workforce.

 CSUSM offers priority admissions for former foster youth who meet both CSU and ACE admissions requirements.
 Specifically, freshmen and transfer students from every region of California receive a “front-of-the-line pass” for admissions.

 The CSUSM campus has year-round apartment-style housing with a THP+FC option, a center and staff exclusively for ACE Scholars, and light rail and bus transportation, making CSUSM an excellent choice for former foster youth.

 ACE Scholars Services defines a former foster youth as an individual who was placed in the foster care system on or after their 13th birthday and remained in the system for more than two years, and is under the age of 30.

 ACE Scholars Services’ web site has a step-by-step guide for admissions, application, financial aid, and other information needed to help foster youth obtain a college education at California State University, San Marcos: http://www.csusm.edu/ace/prospective-students/application-steps-freshmen.html, http://www.csusm.edu/ace/prospective-students/application-steps-transfers.html.